Select therapeutic use:

-Treatment of adults with moderately-to-severely active rheumatoid arthritis (RA) who have had an inadequate response or intolerance to methotrexate (MTX); may be used as monotherapy or in combination with MTX or other nonbiologic disease-modifying anti-rheumatic drugs (DMARDs).
+Moderately-to-severely active rheumatoid arthritis (RA) in adults who have had an inadequate response or intolerance to methotrexate (MTX); may be used as monotherapy or in combination with MTX or other nonbiologic disease-modifying anti-rheumatic drugs (DMARDs).
 Active psoriatic arthritis in adults who have had an inadequate response or intolerance to MTX or other DMARDs, in combination with nonbiologic DMARDs.

 5mg twice daily.
 Switching from immediate-rel to XR tabs: start XR tabs the day following the last immediate-rel 5mg dose.
 Moderate-to-severe renal impairment or moderate hepatic impairment; concomitant potent CYP3A4 inhibitors, or drugs that result in both moderate CYP3A4 and potent CYP2C19 inhibition: 5mg once daily.
 Concomitant potent CYP3A4 inducers: not recommended.
 Dose adjustments: see full labeling.

 Janus kinase (JAK) inhibitor.